-As discussed in Note 2, the Company's financial statements for 1995 and 1994 have been restated to reflect a change in its method of accounting for student loan income.
-In addition, as discussed in Note 2, in 1994 the Company changed its method of accounting for certain investments in debt and equity securities.
+As discussed in Note 1 to the financial statements, in 1995 the Student Loan Marketing Association changed its method of accounting for student loan income and in 1994 for certain investments in debt and equity securities.

 Washington, D.C.

-Ernst & Young LLP
+January 13, 1997 Ernst & Young LLP